Pathfinderdev/Pathfinder/README.md

 Distribution
 There are 5 Millon coin for Pathfinder.
- 90%£¨4.5 Millon£© of the coins to IPO
- 10%£¨500,000£© is used to bounties
+ 90%Â£Â¨4.5 MillonÂ£Â© of the coins to IPO 10%Â£Â¨500,000Â£Â© is used to bounties
- No giveaways.
+ No giveaways..

 Project
 From no on:Btc or pathfinder coins to support community activities 30th September:Wallet increase trading function
 7th Octoberr:Android wallet
 15th October:Pathfinder T-shirts
-1st November£ºCreate outdoor shopping mall
+1st NovemberÂ£ÂºCreate outdoor shopping mall

 IPO
 Minimum amount:0.02 btc